Unit Three

 The market is everything government can never be.
 It is governed by voluntary contracts between individuals, characterised by voluntary exchanges to mutual benefit, and rationally conforms to human nature.

 In a market society, nobody compels anyone to do anything; hence, everyone’s self–ownership rights are intact.
-Despite that simple and adequate principle, occassionally somebody does impose their will upon someone else, however for now, assume nobody does.
+Despite that simple and adequate principle, occasionally somebody does impose their will upon someone else, however for now, assume nobody does.

 It follows that if one wants to live in solitude and grow their own food, make their own shelter and clothing, and so on, nobody would stop them.
 Probably though, most people wish to enjoy a higher standard of material life, and enjoy the company of other human beings.